taodong/paramsuits/README.md

 # paramsuits
-A python tool to manage parameters in AWS SSM parameter store
+A Python tool to manage parameters in AWS SSM parameter store